Cancer Research Institute (CRI) fellowship program – renewal

 Defining the potential of DNAJB1-PRKACA fusion-specific T cells across human populations

-Timeframe: 2022 – 2024 Goal: Advance immunotherapy for FLC, by defining the most promising immunological targets that can be translated into effective cell-based immunotherapies Principal Investigator: Paul G. Thomas, PhD, Immunology, St. Jude Faculty New immunotherapeutic approaches have produced spectacular outcomes for a small subset of tumors, including certain melanomas, lung cancers, and leukemias, but these …
+Timeframe: 2022 – 2024 Goal: Defining the most promising immunological targets that can be translated into effective cell-based immunotherapies Principal Investigators: Paul G. Thomas, PhD Study overview: New immunotherapeutic approaches have produced spectacular outcomes for a small subset of tumors, including certain melanomas, lung cancers, and leukemias, but these dramatic cures have not been broadly …

 Read more